The Nine Lives of Fritz the Cat: Plot

 In his sixth life, Fritz tries to cash a welfare check with Morris, a Jewish toad who owns a pawn shop.
 Fritz offers Morris a deal: if Morris cashes Fritz's welfare check, then Fritz will give Morris a toilet seat.
-Morris initially refuses, but a sudden onset of diarrhea from the pickles he had been eating pushes him to accept the deal.
+Morris initially refuses, but a sudden onset of diarrhea from the pickles he had been eating pushes him to accept.
 Instead of cashing Fritz's welfare check, he gives Fritz a space helmet.

-Fritz envisions himself as a NASA astronaut in his seventh life, and prepares for the first mission to Mars.
+Fritz envisions himself as a NASA astronaut in his seventh life and prepares for the first mission to Mars.
 During an interview with journalists, Fritz invites a crow reporter into the space shuttle to have sex.
-The shuttle takes off earlier than planned, and it explodes in space.
+However, the shuttle takes off earlier than planned and it explodes in space.

 In Fritz's eighth life, he sees the ghost of his dead friend, Duke.
 In the future, Henry Kissinger (who is represented a rat) has become the president and grants independence to New Jersey, which is renamed "New Africa".
 Fritz works as a courier and must deliver a letter to the president of New Africa.
 In New Africa's "Black House", the vice president assassinates the president and frames Fritz for the deed.
 A war breaks out between America and New Africa, Kissinger declares an unconditional surrender, and Fritz is executed.

 In his final life, Fritz finds himself living in the sewers of New York, where he meets an Indian guru and Lucifer himself (who is represented as a purple cat with wings, horns, and a devil-like tail).

-However, Gabrielle snaps Fritz out from his drug-induced reality, who finally throws him out of the apartment room to get him to improve their family for her.
-After a quick look at all of his lives, Fritz declares this life to be the worst and then leaves to make up for his irresponsibility as a father and husband.
+However, Fritz is snapped out of his drug-induced fantasies by his wife, who finally throws Fritz out of their apartment to get him to improve their family for her.
+After a quick look at all of his lives, Fritz declares this life to be the worst and then leaves.